Mortgage Mistakes to Avoid When Buying a Home

 Even if you’re moving to a position that has a higher rate of pay, changing positions in the middle of receiving a mortgage loan is almost never a good idea.
 Instead, ask your prospective employer if you can start after your closing date.
 Changing jobs can complicate the entire process, as your mortgage lender will need to reevaluate the stability of your position.
 Moving to another employer ranks right up there as one of the biggest mortgage blunders while trying to buy a home.

 Always Get a Pre-Approval

-A mortgage pre-approval is extremely important because it gives you a guideline on what you can spend on a home and will reveal any potential issues that could prevent you from getting a home.
+A mortgage pre-approval is imperative because it gives you a guideline on what you can spend on a home and will reveal any potential issues that could prevent you from getting a home.
 It is important for you to understand that pre-qualification letters are not the same as a pre-approval.
 There is a huge difference between being pre-qualified and being pre-approved for a mortgage.

 A pre-qualification does not look at all of the aspects a pre-approval does and may not be as accurate.
-Most of the time when you get a pre-approval the lender will verify your credit and employment.
+Most of the time when you get a pre-approval, the lender will verify your credit and employment.
 When these steps are taken a seller is going to feel better about your ability to purchase their home.

 Most pre-qualification letters are not worth the paper they are written on as nothing has been verified.
 A hidden benefit to acquiring a pre-approval is that it will help you get your financial documentation in advance.

 Not getting pre-approved is a relatively substantial mistake that could cost you the opportunity to get your dream home if other buyers are making an offer at the same time.
 Working as a real estate agent for the last thirty years, not getting pre-approved is the most common mortgage mistake made by home buyers.
 For some reason, there are many careless Realtors who do not take the time to read over their buyers mortgage letter to make sure it is a pre-approval and not a pre-qualification!